akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “The old man is either stubborn or just plain senile.”
 His voice was low, impatient.
 “The estate will surely escheat to the crown within five years.
 The king’s justices will see it.
 Since when can a daughter hold thegn’s land without a husband?
 Every loose tongue shares how she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—”

 Sir Guy stopped as his horse bolted past them at a gallop, heading for the river crossing.
 His normally low smooth voice voice turned into yell with un-knightly words that would make a pig blush.
 He took off, scattering the geese, running after his mount, as though chased by a swarm of bees.
-Far behind him, the nurse helplessly doubling over in a fit of laughter, repeatedly slapping her leg from the comedy of the scene.
+Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.

-By the time Beatrice reached the nurse, however, there was barely a smile on her face, only a twinkle in her eye gave told of her good mood.
+By the time Beatrice reached the nurse, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.

 "It seems that someone let Sir Guy's horse loose, fancy that.
 Fresh eggs, is it?"